parag-ingalkar/nn_logic_gates/README.md

 This project implements simple neural networks for logic gates in C++ with custom tensor and linear algebra code.

+## Features

+- tensor.hpp contains implementaion of custom Tensor class with basic required functionality.
+- linalg.hpp contains implementaion of basic Tensor (Matrix-Vector) Linear Algebra necessary for Neural Networks
+- The Implementation provides funtionality to Save and Load your trained model.
+- The save_model() function saves the parameters in a .txt file.
+- The load_model() function loads the parameters from the .txt file.

 ## Project structure

 ```